arboleya/coffee-toaster/README.md

 * Two vendors
 * Two build-configs with different merging options to show possibilities

-The packaging system is enabled here as well, but you can always turn it off<BR>
+The packaging system is enabled here as well, try different options and do<BR>
-to see what happens, try different options and do not forget to check the<BR>
-differences in your javascript release file.
+not forget to check the<BR> differences in your javascript release file.

 > [Source Code](https://github.com/serpentem/coffee-toaster/tree/master/examples/multi-modules)